-Other than a general understanding of system intent, Lean systems builders recognize that very little is actually known at the beginning of the project.
-If it was, they would have already built it.
-However, traditional design practices tend to drive developers to quickly converge on a single option—a point in the potential solution space—and then modify that design until it eventually meets the system intent.
+Other than a general understanding of system intent, Lean knowledge workers recognize that oftentimes very little is actually known at the beginning of a project.
+(If it were, they would have already built it!)
+Traditional design practices, however, tend to drive developers to quickly converge on a single option—an agreed point in the potential solution space—and then to modify the proposed design until it eventually meets the system intent.

 This can be an effective approach—unless, of course, one picks the wrong starting point.
 Then subsequent iterations to refine that solution can waste time and lead to a suboptimal design .
 And the bigger and more technically innovative the system is, the higher the odds are that the agreed starting point was not the best one.

 A better approach, referred to as Set-based Design (SBD) or Set-based Concurrent Engineering (SBCE), is illustrated in Figure 1 .